makeopensource/MakeOfficeHours/README.md

 [//]: # (TODO: Going to do a markdown of a file structure here so that you can see the project structure)

 # Development
+For this project please use the following python version:
+`"3.10", "3.11", "3.12"`

+Running the development server:
 ```bash
 docker compose up api-development--build
 ```